Adronie Alford - Councillor for Hammersmith and Fulham (Munster)

 Housing and Homelessness Policy and Accountability Committee - Tuesday, 3rd February, 2026 7.00 pm

-The Housing and Homelessness Policy and Accountability Committee is scheduled to consider proposals for the council's revenue budget and medium-term financial strategy for the upcoming year.
-The committee will also review the Housing Revenue Account budget for 2026/27.
+The Housing and Homelessness Policy and Accountability Committee of Hammersmith and Fulham Council was scheduled to discuss the council's revenue budget and medium-term financial strategy for 2026/27, as well as the Housing Revenue Account budget for the same period.
+The meeting's agenda also included the approval of the minutes from the previous meeting.

 February 03, 2026, 7:00 pm